FAQs

 If I Qualify, What Do I Get?

-Most qualifying individuals who enroll in the Lifeline + Affordable Connectivity Program (ACP), will receive a Free Phone, with Free Monthly Talk, Text and Data.
+Qualifying individuals who enroll in the Lifeline program will receive a Free Phone* with Free Monthly Talk, Text, and Data.

 There is No Cost to qualifying individuals.
-Under the current Lifeline + Affordable Connectivity Program (ACP) government guidelines, you will receive no charges and there is no contract or obligation to remain with enTouch Wireless.
+Under the current Lifeline government guidelines, you will receive no charges, and there is no contract or obligation to remain with enTouch Wireless.

 You will also receive caller ID, three-way calling, voicemail, 911 support, and customer service support from enTouch Wireless.